This easy Coconut Oil Chocolate Bark is sweet and rich. Made with raw cacao powder and coconut oil.

 So it's nice to be able to whip up some chocolate with pantry staples.

-For a chocolate recipe using cacao butter, try my Easy Homemade Vegan Chocolate.
+For a chocolate recipe using cacao butter (or cocoa butter), try my Easy Homemade Vegan Chocolate.

 Jump to:

-- Cacao powder (or cocoa powder): Adds chocolaty flavor.
+- Cacao powder (or unsweetened cocoa powder): Adds a chocolaty flavor.

-- Maple syrup: Adds sweetness.
+- Pure maple syrup: Adds sweetness.
 You could also use agave syrup.

 - Almond extract: Adds a fruity flavor.
 You could leave it out.